 After breakfast we make an excursion to the Ala-Archa Canyon, located in the highest, central part of the Kyrgyz Ridge.
 This is famous for its eternal snow – stretching for almost 200 km – and such peaks as Dvurogaya (4,380 m), Korona (4,860 m), Baylyanbaish (4,700 m), as well as the highest peak of the Kyrgyz ridge – Semenov-Tian-Shansky (4,875 m).
 The Ala-Archa Canyon is the centre of the Ala-Archa National Park, one of the main tourist attractions in Kyrgyzstan.
 The name of the national park, Ala-Archa, means “many-coloured juniper”, which testifies to the abundance of this tree here.
 A river with the same name crosses the canyon.
 This river, like all rivers in Kyrgyzstan, originates from mountain glaciers.
 The Ala-Archa, the Adygene and the Ak-Sai are the largest rivers in the national park.
 There are 160 species of birds in Ala-Archa.
 Local fauna also includes the snow leopard, a butterfly called the Night Peacock Eye, wolves, snakes, owls, and many other creatures.
 The Ala-Archa Canyon has about 1,100 species of plants: wormwood in the steppe zone at the mountain foot, different grasses, bushes and juniper forests on mountain slopes that are replaced with alpine meadows.
 We will take lunch here after enjoying a walk in the park and visiting a small museum (if open) which contains an excellent display of the range of animals and birds that live in the park.

 After lunch we shall return to Bishkek where we spend the remainder of the afternoon touring this small Russian colonial city.
 Bishkek was only founded in 1825 and was called Frunze when Kyrgyzstan was part of the USSR.
-We visit the National History Museum which gives an excellent introduction to the history of this region’s nomadic cultures, from the Scythians to the modern Kyrgyz, and contains a memorable and even controversial section illustrating the Communist period.
 This evening we shall dine at a local restaurant where we shall enjoy a performance of Kyrgyz folk music.
 (Overnight Bishkek) BLD

 This morning, participants travelling on the group flights will transfer by private coach to Bishkek’s airport.
 We are scheduled to depart Bishkek in the early morning.
 B